cinout/ACME_BUY/README.md

   - (2) user vs wishlist?
 [Maybe]
   - (3) product vs order?
 [NO, because order takes a snapshot of the product]
 - [ ] Home page's DisplayRows can use different layout (left/right) based on odd/even index
+- [ ] proper pagination for all sections using pages
+- [ ] change password / forget password / email verification